facebook/react-native-website/website/versioned_docs/version-0.63/native-modules-ios.md

   > - Number -> CGFloat
   > - Number -> float

 In iOS, there is more extensive support for JS to Native type conversion than in Android.
-You can write NativeModule methods with any argument type that is supported by the `RCTConvert` class (see [RCTConvert](https://github.com/facebook/react-native/blob/master/React/Base/RCTConvert.h) for details about what is supported).
+You can write native module methods with any argument type that is supported by the `RCTConvert` class (see [RCTConvert](https://github.com/facebook/react-native/blob/master/React/Base/RCTConvert.h) for details about what is supported).
 The RCTConvert helper functions all accept a JSON value as input and map it to a native Objective-C type or class.

 ### Exporting Constants